-NetSuite Manufacturing also offers the ability to track the labor cost and associated overheads critical to a business, and more.
+NetSuite Manufacturing Module also offers the ability to track the labor cost and associated overheads critical to a business, and more.
 Multiple routings can be defined with a default per location.
 The same routing can be applied to multiple locations.

 Manufacturing Routing and Scheduling

-NetSuite manufacturing enables manufacturers to optimize the production of complex work orders with the routing and scheduling feature in the Manufacturing WIP and Routings module.
+NetSuite manufacturing Module enables manufacturers to optimize the production of complex work orders with the routing and scheduling feature in the Manufacturing WIP and Routings module.
 This functionality allows production engineers to create manufacturing routings to detail the steps that an item must go through during the manufacturing process.
 On a routing, users can define scheduling parameters such as work center assignment, number of resources, setup time and run rates.
 NetSuite manufacturing module also supports multiple routings per item/BOM.
 Once a default routing has been defined, the system will automatically create and schedule the operations necessary to complete a work order.
 The system also considers the default Work Calendar when scheduling work orders.

 Fig 5.
 Multiple routes assigned and defaulted as per the BOM.